oracle/terraform-provider-oci/website/docs/d/limits_resource_availability.html.markdown

 The following attributes are exported:

 * `available` - The count of available resources.
+Because we have introduced resources with fractional counts, the field will round down to the nearest integer.
+* `effective_quota_value` - The effective quota value for given compartment.
+This field is only present if there is a current quota policy affecting the current resource in the target region or availability domain.
+* `fractional_availability` - The most accurate count of available resources.
+* `fractional_usage` - The current most accurate usage in the given compartment.
 * `used` - The current usage in the given compartment.
+Because we have introduced resources with fractional counts, the field will round up to the nearest integer.